khj1977/toy_framework/README_EN.md

 Here is author's brief description of this framework.

 # Business, working environment and Japan
 Oh, it is 7 o'clock.
 I have to wake up.
 There is business!
 Every person gets up early time and go to office.
-Although after COVID, remote work gets ordinary thing.
-However office work is still required.
+Although after COVID, remote work gets ordinary thing, office work is still required.

 Too packed.
 Too touched.
 Tired.
 That is a word of train at Japan or Tokyo.
 Once we got into office, there is many time to work.
 "Zangyo" in Japanese which is overtime work.
 In a company author joined, there is one member who works until 23 o'clock every day.
 Author was in Systems department.
-Author talked with general manager (GM) of system and executive officer.
+Moreover, it would impossible to work with a job if topline gets higher.
+After sensibity analysis of PL and some small thought of operation, author talked with general manager (GM) of system and executive officer.
 Hey, we stop system development with marketing.
-But we use much time for optimization of operation.
+But we use much time for optimization of operation for our employee and business.
+We are venture!

 We suposed that optimizing business process, it is possible to reduce load or time to work who are in operations department.
 Actually, we did it.
 In that time, no system but Excel prototyping which express and emulate primitive system or business.